-Keohane Visiting Professors (to be selected) will expand educational opportunities in entrepreneurship and innovation by advancing the two universities’ collaborative work in design and systems thinking, entrepreneurial pedagogy, entrepreneurial leadership, and regional entrepreneurial ecosystems.
+Keohane Visiting Professors Rebecca White, Jim Clifton, and Thomas Byers (plus a fourth to be selected) will expand educational opportunities in entrepreneurship and innovation by advancing the two universities’ collaborative work in design and systems thinking, entrepreneurial pedagogy, entrepreneurial leadership, and regional entrepreneurial ecosystems.

 - Ted Zoller, T.W.
 Lewis Clinical Associate Professor of Strategy and Entrepreneurship and Director, Center for Entrepreneurial Studies, UNC

 To advance existing social engagement and innovation programs at the two campuses and inspire students and faculty to consider how their work can improve the community, the professorship will support three artists whose work explores various aspects of social activism: Theaster Gates, Jace Clayton, and Nina Chanel Abney.
 The resulting activities will encourage new and different approaches to using art to effect social change and will foster further opportunities for collaborations within and between Duke and UNC.

 - Emil Kang, Executive Director for the Arts, UNC; and

 - Scott Lindroth, Professor of Music and Vice Provost for the Arts, Duke University